Overview of the dVRK Community

 The da Vinci Research Kit (dVRK) is a community effort supporting research in the field of telerobotic surgery.
-The Intuitive Foundation supports this effort by sponsoring hardware from retired first-generation da Vinci Surgical Systems that can be repurposed to assemble research platforms that explore innovative new concepts in minimally-invasive surgery.
+The Intuitive Foundation supports this effort by facilitating the use of hardware from retired da Vinci Surgical Systems that can be repurposed to assemble research platforms that explore innovative new concepts in minimally-invasive surgery.
 This shared research platform supports collaboration across university groups to stimulate and accelerate research in the field.

 At present, there are dVRKs at more than 30 universities in 10 countries worldwide.
 These kits support a broad range of research, from the exploration of innovative new ways of performing information- and image-guided surgeries to developing novel surgical instrumentation, innovative user interfaces, and even futuristic surgical task automation methods and their potential impacts.

 The dVRK contains several of the fundamental components of a robot-assisted minimally-invasive surgery system, including instrument manipulators as well as surgeon interface elements such as a stereo viewer along with hand and foot-pedal controls.
 These components can be combined to build a functional telerobotic surgery system that can be customized for non-clinical research.
 The dVRK should not be considered a turn-key system.
 Rather, it is a series of building blocks that multi-disciplinary engineering teams can use to build and test research prototypes.

 There are currently two dVRK community wiki sites: